ChoDragon9/chodragon9.github.io/docs/blog/design-pattern-behavioral.md

 chatroom.register(paul)
 chatroom.register(ringo)

-yoko.send("All you need is love.") yoko.send("I love you John.") john.send("Hey, no need to broadcast", yoko) paul.send("Ha, I heard that!") ringo.send("Paul, what do you think?", paul)
+yoko.send('All you need is love.') yoko.send('I love you John.') john.send('Hey, no need to broadcast', yoko) paul.send('Ha, I heard that!') ringo.send('Paul, what do you think?', paul)
 ```

 ## 메멘토(Memento)